 Donors can make charitable bequests to CBU in wills or living trusts.
 In addition, donors can name CBU as beneficiary of their retirement plans such as their IRA, 401K, and 403B.
 This designation can be in whole or part or as a stated amount or a percentage of their balances at death.
-New laws (Pension Protection Act) may allow donors to donate up to $100,000 of their retirement dollars if age 70 ½ or older.
+IRA Charitable Rollover federal legislation allows donors to donate up to $100,000 to charity from their Simple IRA, if age 70 ½ or older, with some restrictions.

 Charitable Remainder Trusts.